mahoney1/docs/commercial-paper-tutorial.md

 You can launch VSCode from the task bar, or by typing `code` in a terminal window.

 1. First thing we need to do is to install the IBM Blockchain Platform VSCode extension.
 You will need to install the latest version of VSCode to do this.
-To see if you have the latest VSCode extension, go to `Code` -> `Check for Updates`.
+To see if you have the latest VSCode version, go to `Code` -> `Check for Updates`.
 If VSCode 'exits' at this point, it likely means you don't have the latest version.
 If so, update your VSCode (link provided earlier), and once you're done, click on `extensions` on the side bar on the left part of your screen.
 At the top, search the extension marketplace for  `IBM Blockchain Platform`.
 Click on `Install`.
 You should see a status of 'Installing' and eventually 'Installed' - then click on `reload`.

 ## Step 3.
 Open the Commercial Paper Contract

 1. In VSCode, choose 'File...Open Folder' - and open the `commercial-paper` folder from in your $HOME/fabric-samples/commercial-paper directory:

-2. Click on the `Explorer` icon, top left, and open the `contract` folder under `commercial-paper/organization/magnetocorp/contract`
+2. Click on the `Explorer` icon, top left, and open the `contract` folder under `$HOME/fabric-samples/commercial-paper/organization/magnetocorp/contract`
 [Smart Contract](/pics/papercontract.png)

 3. Explore the file under `lib` subfolder called `papercontract.js` - this effectively orchestrates the logic for the different smart contract transaction functions (issue, buy, redeem etc) and are underpinned by some essential core functions (in the sample contract) that interact with the ledger.
 The link provided earlier in the Introduction section explains the concepts, themes and programmatic approach to writing contracts, using the Commercial Paper scenario.
 Take some time to read that explainer then resume here.